-The Murgatroyd surname is thought to be a habitational name from an extinct place name near Halifax.
+The Murgatroyd surname is thought to be a habitational name from an extinct place name near Halifax in West Yorkshire.
 It has been suggested that the place name derived from the medieval personal name Margaret and the Middle English word "royd," meaning "a clearing."
 CITATION[CLOSE]

 Spelling variations of this family name include: Murgatroyd, Murgatroid, Mergatroid, Mergatroyd and many more.

 This web page shows only a small excerpt of our Murgatroyd research.
-Another 187 words (13 lines of text) covering the years 1455 and 1487 are included under the topic Early Murgatroyd History in all our PDF Extended History products and printed products wherever possible.
+Another 267 words (19 lines of text) covering the years 1726 and 1739 are included under the topic Early Murgatroyd History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Murgatroyd Settlers in United States in the 18th Century

 Murgatroyd Settlers in United States in the 19th Century

 Murgatroyd Settlers in United States in the 20th Century

 The Murgatroyd Family Crest was acquired from the Houseofnames.com archives.
 The Murgatroyd Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.